 Traditional and widely loved dishes include Svičková and soups like Česneková polévka.
 There are also famous salads which are equally enjoyed by local and foreign tourists, and it is one’s choice to use sugar for salad or even eat sugarless.

 Bohemia is westernmost of the Czech Republic and most historical enriched area of the Czech Republic.
 Almost all the tourists who once visited the Czech Republic have the Bohemia tour on the top of their list.
 Bohemia covers an area of 20,102 sq mi with a population of around 7 million.

-Český Krumlov: It is a tiny but charming city situated in South region of Bohemia and bisected by Vltava river.
+Český Krumlov: It is a tiny but charming city situated in the Southern region of Bohemia and bisected by Vltava river.
 It is mainly dominated by an old cast from as long as the back 13th century.

 The best thing about the city is its moderate weather, peaks and low cost of hotels for the accommodation of the tourists.